ankitojha07/ankitojha07/README.md

 ## <p align="center" > “If you are persistent, you will get it and if you are consistent, you will keep it.” </p>

-# Hi, I'm Ankit!
+# Hi, I'm Ankit Ojha!
 I'm a developer from India 🇮🇳, living in New Delhi (India).

 ### A quote that inspires me a lot 👇🧠🔒
 > "Your mind has to be even stronger than your body.
 Once you master your thoughts anything is possible"